Deputy II-Road

 3. Possess a valid United States motor vehicle operator’s or chauffeur’s license.
 Out of Country driver’s license holders will be required to obtain the appropriate valid State of Michigan driver’s license before the hire date.

 4. Have no prior felony convictions.
-Misdemeanor convictions will be reviewed on a a case by case basis to determine qualifying status.
+Misdemeanor convictions will be reviewed on a case-by-case basis to determine qualifying status.
 Domestic violence convictions are basis for automatically disqualifying.

 5. Have at least corrected 20/20 vision in each eye, have normal color vision and depth perception in both eyes.